chris31415926535/solidstart-sessioncookie-min-example/README.md

-# Minimal Example of Using Session Cookies in SolidStart
+# A Minimal(ish?)
+Example of Using Session Cookies in SolidStart

 This is a minimal working example showing how you can use session cookies to store persistent user data with Solid Start.

-The code itself is heavily commented, and I hope in conjunction with the data dump below it helps somebody out.
+The code itself is heavily commented and is [available on GitHub](https://github.com/chris31415926535/solidstart-sessioncookie-min-example/), and I hope in conjunction with the data dump below it helps somebody out.

 # What are cookies, and why?